 To customize your ads, select the drop-down arrow on the upper right-hand side of your Facebook screen.
 Then, select “Settings and Privacy.”
 From there, choose “Settings.”

 Then, scroll down to select “Ads.”

 From there, you can set up the types of ads you will receive.
 Note that this will not impact the amount of ads you receive, only the type.
 Customize the advertisers you’re willing to receive ads from, as well as the ad topics.

 Customizing your news feed is possible on whatever social media app or platform you prefer.
-See how to customize your Twitter feed and Instagram feed.
-You have the power to make your social media experience what you want, so keep that in mind and be sure to follow topics, groups, and organizations that you’re interested in.
+You have the power to make profiles on social media for older adults what you want, so keep that in mind and be sure to follow topics, groups, and organizations that you’re interested in.

 Misinformation on social media

 As the most popular social media platform in use today, with 2.7 billion active monthly users, Facebook is also the most popular platform for the spread of misinformation and propaganda according to a report from the University of Oxford.
 And since over 40% of adults use Facebook as a news source, it’s important to be on the watch for misinformation.